Image

 3. Gaze tests – the officer holds an object and asks the driver to follow the object with their gaze as the officer moves the object

-As a Missouri driver, you have the right to refuse to perform a field test.
-If you are stopped and asked to perform field sobriety tests, call a DUI attorney near you in Glendale, MO immediately.
-If you have already agreed to and participated in a field test and were then arrested for a DUI in Missouri, your DUI attorney in Glendale, MO will design a defense to your case or make sure any illegally obtained evidence is thrown out and not used against you in Missouri court.
+It is your right in Missouri to refuse to perform a field test.
+If you are stopped and asked to perform field sobriety tests, contact a DUI attorney near you in Glendale, MO as soon as you can.
+If you already performed a field test and have been arrested for a DUI in Missouri, your DUI attorney in Glendale, MO will build a defense to your case or make sure any illegally obtained evidence is thrown out and not used against you in Missouri court.

 Traffic Checkpoints in Glendale, MO

-A checkpoint is a roadblock temporarily set up on a roadway as a way to randomly check drivers for driving under the influence.
+A checkpoint is a roadblock temporarily set up on a roadway to randomly check drivers for driving under the influence.
 There are federal laws that regulate the carriage of DUI checkpoints, but each state has its own rules and some prohibit the use of checkpoints.
-Missouri lawmakers have explored banning sobriety checkpoints, but they are currently still allowed by Missouri law.
+Lawmakers in Missouri have discussed banning sobriety checkpoints, but curent Missouri law still allows their use.

-Checkpoints in Glendale and throughout Missouri are not as prevalent as they once were, but it is still prudent to educate yourself on your rights and the rules regulating checkpoints.
-When it doubt, turn to a DUI attorney near you at (314) 900-HELP.
+Checkpoints in Glendale and throughout Missouri are not as prevalent as they once were, but you should still familiarize yourself with your rights and the rules checkpoints must follow.
+If you are not sure, speak to a DUI attorney near you at (314) 900-HELP.

 • carried out in a way that is neutral to all drivers (i.e. randomly selected drivers)